addyosmani/backbone-fundamentals/index.md

 ##Part 3

-In this part we will cover connecting our Backbone application to to a server through a REST API.
+In this part we will cover connecting our Backbone application to a server through a REST API.
 This tutorial builds on the first two parts, so I strongly recommend reading those to fully benefit from this part.

 Update: If you for some reason don’t have access to a server you could use the Backbone.Localstorage plugin (you’ll need a browser that supports localstorage though).
 To do this, download the plugin here, add it in a script tag in the html page after Backbone and initialize it in the collection like this: